kraggio/AllyCapstone/README.md

 3. You now have this code on your desktop as a folder.
 Open this up in your preffered code editor

-4. Once this folder is open, you can open a terminal within your editor, or continue working on the previous you were on (if working on previous, make sure you run cd AllyCapstone within that terminal.
+4. Once this folder is open, you can open a terminal within your editor, or continue working on the previous you were on (if working on previous, make sure you run this command: cd AllyCapstone within that terminal.
 This will now take you to the project where you can complete your next step)

 5. Once in AllyCapstone, run this command : npm install (this command installs necessary modules and packages in order to run the application)